jundalisay/spblist/content/en/research/einstein/inertia.md

 # date: 1939-08-02
 ---

-> Superphysics Note: This is a simplified version.
+{{< n n="This is a simplified version.
 The equations will be fixed in the future.
-We just want to know what Einstein is really trying to say.
+We just want to know what Einstein is really trying to say." >}}

 September 27, 1905